German (GERM)

 GERM 2900 Comedy, Humor, Satire In German-Speaking Cultures (4 Credits)

+Taught in German.
 In this course, we will analyze comedy, humor and satire as tools to expose political issues or social injustices and to raise existential, religious, and philosophical questions.
 We will examine various German, Austrian, and Swiss works (drama, poetry, prose, films, cartoons, paintings, theoretical and autobiographical texts), discussing topics such as ethno-comedy, Jewish humor, satire in the visual arts, famous German-speaking humorists and comedians, escapist humor in the GDR, theories of humor and laughter.
+Prerequisites: GERM 2005 or placement exam.

 GERM 2910 Contemporary Trends and Tensions in the German-Speaking World (4 Credits)

+Taught in German.
 This course focuses on sociopolitical, economic, and cultural trends and tensions in contemporary German-speaking societies.
 Critically analyzing various authentic materials (newspaper articles, literary texts, caricatures, art, talk shows, documentaries, films), we will deepen our cultural knowledge and draw comparisons to other cultures.
 Topics include gender identities, religions, multiculturalism, poverty, sports, climate, economic trade, health, regional traditions, and topics that students suggest.
+Prerequisites: GERM 2005 or placement exam.

 GERM 2920 (Multi)Cultural Identities and Values in the German-Speaking World (4 Credits)

+Taught in German.
 Social roles and groups shape and/or are defined by shared cultural knowledge and history.
 This course explores historical and contemporary (constructions of) social identities in German-speaking societies.
 We will analyze the depiction of various social identities in literary, political and theoretical texts, films and other visual media, art and music and relate them to societal norms, expectations, and power hierarchies at the time.
 Topics include East and West German identities, youth cultures, multiculturalism, race, gender roles and identities, class, education, and topics that students suggest.
+Prerequisites: GERM 2005 or placement exam.

 GERM 2988 Study Abroad Resident Credit (0-18 Credits)